Philadelphia: Finance and corporations

 The Philadelphia Stock Exchange, acquired by Nasdaq in 2007, is a global leader in options trading.
 The city is home to the headquarters of Comcast, the nation's largest multinational telecommunications corporation; insurance conglomerates Cigna, Colonial Penn, and Independence Blue Cross; as well as food services company Aramark, chemical makers FMC Corporation and Rohm and Haas, pharmaceutical companies GlaxoSmithKline, Amicus Therapeutics, Spark Therapeutics, apparel retailers Five Below and Urban Outfitters and its subsidiary Anthropologie, automotive parts retailer Pep Boys, and stainless steel producer Carpenter Technology Corporation.

-Other corporation headquarters in the city include RiteAid, Crown Holdings, and Brandywine Realty Trust.
-The headquarters of Boeing Rotorcraft Systems and its main rotorcraft factory are in the Philadelphia suburb of Ridley Park; The Vanguard Group, and the U.S. headquarters of Siemens Healthineers are headquartered in Malvern, Pennsylvania, a Philadelphia suburb.
-Healthcare conglomerate AmerisourceBergen is located in suburban Conshohocken, Pennsylvania.
+Other corporate headquarters in the city include Crown Holdings, and Brandywine Realty Trust.
+The headquarters of Boeing Rotorcraft Systems and its main rotorcraft factory are in the Philadelphia suburb of Ridley Park; The Vanguard Group and the U.S. headquarters of Siemens Healthineers are headquartered in Malvern, Pennsylvania, a Philadelphia suburb.
+Healthcare conglomerate AmerisourceBergen and the North American headquarters of furniture retailer IKEA are located in suburban Conshohocken, Pennsylvania.
 Across the Delaware River in adjacent Camden County, New Jersey, Campbell Soup Company and Subaru USA are both headquartered in Camden, New Jersey, and TD Bank (USA) is headquartered in nearby suburban Cherry Hill, New Jersey.